a-flyleaf/ygbtdm/scenes.md

 Kay Lin panics.
 She confirms explicitly that she's been the last person standing before, once, and that first game was with her girlfriend; the pendant was hers.
 At Joce's prompting, Kay Lin also admits Joce reminds her of said girlfriend, but denies having killed said gf or planning the same for Joce.

 This is a letdown to the accountant, who was hoping there was a more  exciting reason someone like Kay Lin had made it so far.
-At this point  Kay Lin is crying; when the accountant leaves Joce to hear Kay Lin  better, Joce finally has a chance to escape, and seems to do so without  hesitation.
+At this point  Kay Lin is choked up; when the accountant leaves Joce to hear Kay Lin  better, Joce finally has a chance to escape, and seems to do so without  hesitation.
 The accountant concludes she's gotten everything out of Kay  Lin she can, takes the sharpened end of her bat, and impales her through  the torso.
 Then Joce thwacks the accountant over the head; apparently Joce had just gone off to get herself a blunt object, and came back a *bit* too late.

 Concluding the flashback-thoughts, Joce recalls that she grew up wanting to be there for someone because no one ever was for her.
 However, as she carries an unconscious and profusely-bleeding Kay Lin away, Joce concludes that being a hero is fucking terrifying and she never wants to do this again.